DrTimothyAldenDavis/SuiteSparse/ParU/README.md

 ##  How to use

-You should include ParU.hpp in your C++ project.
+You should include ParU.h in your C++ or C project.
 Then for solving Ax=b in which A is a sparse matrix in matrix market format with double entries and b is a dense vector of double (or a dense matrix B for multiple rhs):

      // you can have different Controls for each info = ParU_Analyze(A, &Sym, &Control);